 - I don’t want to spend time editing part of a photo, only to later discover I have to crop it out.

 - Some adjustments may affect the color or shape of the elements in the fireworks photos.

-One thing I do with fireworks photos that I typically never do (and Lee doesn't do this) is that I like to sharpen my photos in this stage.
-The reason I sharpen here is because that can affect the color and dimension of the fireworks bursts.
+One thing I do with fireworks photos that I typically never do (and Lee doesn’t do this) is that I like to sharpen my photos in this stage.
+I sharpen here because that can affect the color and dimension of the fireworks bursts.

 Chances are that your photo won’t quite have the exposure that you want.
 That’s OK if you shot on RAW (you did, right?).
 You can recover some detail if areas are underexposed.
 I find overexposed images more of a challenge, which is why I work to get my exposure right on my anchor subject, and then recover in other areas selectively.